nestorjhernandezm/phd-python-course-1/README.rst

 Plotting
 --------
 For plotting the data for a given testcase, simply do::

   cd ~/phd-python-1/cases
-  python testcase1.py  # For example for the testcase 1 or.. python testcase2.py  # For example for the testcase 2 and so on..
+  python testcase1.py  # For example for the testcase 1
+  python testcase2.py  # For example for the testcase 2 and so on..

 Those scripts simply call a generic ``caseX.py`` script in the same